edurant/edurant.github.io/courses/ee3221/syllabus.md

 should check with me if you need to miss class for any reason so that we can ensure that you have a plan to stay up to date on the material.

-I will not drop you for missing class.
+Faculty members cannot drop you for missing class.
 If you wish to drop the course, I recommend that you first check with me and your academic advisor.
 After that, please consult the Registrar's Office for the [appropriate form and procedure](https://www.msoe.edu/academics/departments/registrar/).